grommet/grommet/src/js/components/DropButton/README.md

 ## DropButton
-A control that when clicked will render its children in a drop layer.
+A Button that when clicked will a Drop with the specified 'dropContent'.
       When opened, the drop will control the focus so that the contents behind it are not focusable.
+All properties of Button can be passed through.

 [![](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/grommet/grommet-sandbox?initialpath=dropbutton&module=%2Fsrc%2FDropButton.js)